sherrykjy/is216/README.md

 2. Breath-first Search (unweighted): a great algorithm; guarantees the shortest path

 ## Practice Questions
+Consists of:

+1. COUNTING
+2. COMPLEXITY
+3. ITERATION

+## Pre-recorded lectures
+Youtube DATA API V3 is used to extract the playlist of pre-recorded lecture videos for students to watch it conveniently without having to toggle back to youtube.

+A search feature to search for a particular professor or topics.

+Youtube playlist taken from: https://www.youtube.com/channel/UCTzqoybeq893ko72GFYb0pA

 ## Setting up
 1. On the new terminal of the folder, ENTER npm run serve.
 (Install npm if needed.)